 How Do I Expunge a DUI in California?

-- Make Sure all Fines, Fees, and Obligations have been satisifed.
+Make Sure all Fines, Fees, and Obligations have been satisfied.

 Having a new pending case will prevent your expungement from moving forward.
 Filing with a new case will only mean a rejection.